Kvitekvist/FUS/README.md

 **IMPORTANT:** Skyrim VR is very particular about controllers.
 Make absoutely sure Steam VR and your controllers are switched on *before* starting the game!

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/play%20fus.png?raw=true)

+## First steps in the game

+When starting the game with FUS you will find yourself in the Realm of Lorkhan, not in the standard intro of Skyrim.
+Realm of Lorkhan replaces the intro and adds some variety to starting a character (see the [RoL mod page](https://www.nexusmods.com/skyrimspecialedition/mods/18223) for details).
+You teleport into the world using the crystals, but beware, it is one-way!
+The intro is very bugged in VR.
+We recommend you just watch the [intro on YouTube](https://youtu.be/vsRA5BG3N8E?t=61), and then start a new character.
+Or start Skyrim from Steam, play the intro, then once you leave Helgen, quit the game and start a new game with FUS and pretend its the old one.
+But don't try to run the intro with the modded game.
+Its just more stable this way.

 # What's in the box?!
 The modlist